godenji/ionic-state-gen/README.md

 # Requirements

-The following directories must exist in your application's `src/app`: action dao effect reducer store
+The following directories must exist in your application's `src/app`:
+> action, dao, effect, reducer, store

 A model and optional key are required prior to running the source code generator.
 By convention the source file names for model and key should be in lower case hyphenated